claudiofahey/taxidemo/README.md

 - Execute all cell by clicking Cells -> Run All.
   This may take several minutes to run.
   It will write several files within a directory named data.json.
-  These files will be used by the Streaming Data Generator.
+  These files can be used by the Streaming Data Generator.

 ### Run Applications